It is amazing how many people ruin their glasses every year. Before they know it, the lenses are full of scratches and need to be replaced.

 - Never use any paper-based products whatsoever.

-Hopefully this page will save at least one person some unnecessary grief and expense.
+Hopefully this page will save at least one person unnecessary grief, aggravation, and expense.